mhill44/monty_assignment/README.md

 # monty
-mhill44 and jstevenson1337 doing the monty interpreter assignment
+mhill44 and jstevenson1337 doing the monty C assignment